Anonoei/klipper_auto_speed/README.md

 accel_min: 1000.0     ; Minimum acceleration test may try
 accel_max: 50000.0    ; Maximum acceleration test may try
-accel_dist: 10.0      ; Distance to move when testing, if 0, use total axis - margin
-accel_ittr: 1         ; How many iterations of the test to perform
-accel_accu: 500.0     ; Keep binary searching until the result is this small
+accel_accu: 0.05      ; Keep binary searching until the result is within this percentage

 velocity_min: 50.0    ; Minimum velocity test may try
 velocity_max: 5000.0  ; Maximum velocity test may try
-velocity_dist: 0.0    ; Distance to move when testing, if 0, use total axis - margin
-velocity_ittr: 1      ; How many iterations of the test to perform
-velocity_accu: 50.0   ; Keep binary searching until the result is this small
+velocity_accu: 0.05   ; Keep binary searching until the result is within this percentage

 derate: 0.8           ; Derate discovered results by this amount